port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/scaffold-bitbucket-using-cookiecutter.md

    3. [Token Setup](../jenkins-pipeline.md#token-setup): Define the token to match `JOB_TOKEN` as configured in your Port Action.

-5. Create a Jenkins Pipeline with the following content:
+5. Add the following content to the new pipeline:

 <details>
 <summary>Jenkins Pipeline Script</summary>